-As at 31 December 2018, the investment in GMG was valued using the relative valuation model where the comparable companies used in the model were listed on different stock exchanges.
-Management's best estimate of the effect on the change in profit before tax and equity due to a reasonably possible increase of 10% in the share prices of comparable companies with all variables held constant, amounted to US\$88,506 (2017: US\$231,800).
-An equivalent decrease in share prices of comparable companies would have resulted in an equivalent, but opposite, impact.
+As at 31 December 2019, the investment in GMG was valued using the relative valuation model where the comparable companies used in the model were listed on different stock exchanges.
+Management's best estimate of the effect on the change in loss before tax and equity due to a reasonably possible increase of 10% in the EV/S ratio or the revenue of GMG, with all variables held constant, amounted to nil (2018: US\$88,506).
+An equivalent decrease in the EV/S ratio or the revenue of GMG would have resulted in an equivalent, but opposite, impact.